jean-roland/LCSF_Generator/index.md

 The command table is composed of 5 columns:
 * Command Name: The name of the command that will be used in code and documentation (Up to 64 alphanumerical characters and underscore allowed).
-* Command Id: The id that will be used in the LCSF C Stack to identify the command (Up to 4 hexadecimal characters allowed, will be interpreted as 0 otherwise).
+* Command Id: The id that will be used in the LCSF stacks to identify the command (Up to 4 hexadecimal characters allowed, will be interpreted as 0 otherwise).
 * Attributes ?: Does the command have attributes or not (Yes or no choice).
 * Direction: Set the command direction (See the LCSF Documentation for more details).
 * Description: The command description that will be used in documentation.